kokinide/PARSID/README.md

-# PARSID.py
+# PARSID

 PARSID.py (PArser for Rapid Species IDentification) is a script implemented in Python.
 It provides an automated solution for the molecular species identification of sequences of a chosen genetic marker.
-It covers the workflow of the generation from the creation of the custom database for the local BLAST, to parsing the results and filtering them, and provides an easy-to-consult output in EXCEL format.
-The filtering is controlled by the user, by inputting cut-off variables, and by providing if necessary, a supplementary file to integrate specific check warnings.
+It covers the workflow from the creation of the custom database for the local BLAST, to parsing the results and filtering them, and finally providing an easy-to-consult output in EXCEL format.
+In the filtering step the user inputs cut-off variables, and can provide, if necessary, a supplementary file integrating specific check warnings.

-## Packages needed:
+## Packages:
+The script runs with Biopython 1.78 and Xlswriter 3.0.9.
+Biopython, Xlsxwriter and pandas need to be installed prior executing the following command.
+If you use an IDE like PyCharm, the installation of these packages should be easy enough.
 ```
 from Bio.Blast.Applications import NcbiblastnCommandline
 from Bio import SearchIO